akshatc/WP-Remote-WordPress-Plugin/readme.txt

 #### 2.6.5 (??? ?? ????)

 * Incorporated a more reliable plugin re-activation process after update.
 * Bug fix: Properly delete backup folders for failed backups.
+Users may want to look inside of `/wp-content/` for any folders named as `*-backups`.
+If they were created by WP Remote, they can be safely deleted.

 #### 2.6.4 (2 October 2013)